Start page

 Thus oak was grown really on the territory of the Finno-Ugric peoples.
 On the other hand, as oak is absent in most parts of the Urals, the Finno-Ugric peoples could not have settlements in the Urals and beyond it.
 If the similarity of the Slavic and Finno-Ugric names of oak needs an explanation, then most likely, the word is a substrate protoform of a Paleo-European language.

-Areas of forming Samoyed languages, which include the Nenets, Enets, Nganasan, and Selkup languages, are uncertain.
-In ancient times, Samoyed languages would be more numerous (Mator, Karagas, Kot ones else).
+Areas of forming Samoyed languages, which include the Nenets, Enets, Nganasan, and Selkup languages, is uncertain.
+In ancient times, Samoyed languages were more numerous (Mator, Karagas, Kot ones else).
 If the question is about the genetic relationship of the Finno-Ugric languages, at least the initial settlement of their speakers would have to be somewhere near the Finno-Ugric peoples.
 There are on the map of Eastern Europe free place north of the upper Volga.
-It could be assumed that here, on the basis of the population of the Laponoid anthropological type and its language, ethnic groups of the Samoyedians also formed in certain geographical areas with clear-cut natural boundaries.
-In the Sami language, according to the testimony of many scientists, a powerful layer of substrate vocabulary (up to one third) of unknown origin has been preserved (FROMM HANS, 1990: 16).
+It could be assumed that here, based on the population of the Laponoid anthropological type and its language, ethnic groups of the Samoyedians also formed in certain geographical areas with clear-cut natural boundaries.
+In the Sami language, according to the testimony of many scientists, a powerful layer of substrate vocabulary (up to one-third) of unknown origin has been preserved (FROMM HANS, 1990: 16).
 It is assumed that this vocabulary is of Samoyed origin, but there is also another view: "the idea of the Samoyed origin of the substratum vocabulary of the Sami language does not stand up to criticism" (NAPOLSKIKH V.V., 1990: 129).

 Comparison of archaeological, linguistic, and anthropological data confirms, in general, the correctness of the hypothesis of the existence of a single ethnic substrate in the ethnic history of the Arctic and Subpolar regions of the Old World (SIMCHENKO Yu.B.
 1975: 184).